litex-hub/linux-on-litex-vexriscv/README.md

 Since loading over Serial is working for all boards, **this is the recommended way to do initial tests** even if your board has more capabilities.

 ### Load the Linux images over TFTP
 For boards that have Ethernet,  the Linux images can be loaded over TFTP.
-You need to copy the files in *binaries* directory and *emulator/emulator.bin* to your TFTP root directory.
+You need to copy the files in *buildroot* directory and *emulator/emulator.bin* to your TFTP root directory.
 The default Local IP/Remote IP are 192.168.1.50/192.168.1.100 but you can change it with the *--local-ip* and *--remote-ip* arguments.

 Once the bistream is loaded, the board you try to retrieve the files on the TFTP server.
 If not successful or if the boot already timed out when you see the BIOS prompt, you can retry with the *netboot* command.